luoyin1994/Film/README.md

 # File
-This is a web about
+This is a web about film movie,use
  * node
  * express
  * jade
  * mongodb
+ * ...